Alessandro1103/obsidian/Vault1/Zettelkasten/Fourier Transform.md

 ![[Pasted image 20240602190536.png|200]]

-Convolution in the spatial or time domain is equivalent to multiplication in the frequency domain, and vice versa.
+Convolution in the time domain is equivalent to multiplication in the frequency domain, and vice versa.

 ```slide-note
 file: FourierTransform.pdf